nayan32biswas/mongodb-odm/docs/help-get-help.md

 ### Docs

-To start the docs locally you can run this script:
+To start the docs locally, you can run this script:

 ```bash
 ./scripts/docs.sh